Where is the best place to hang a wreath in your home?

-If you celebrate the coming of Spring, wreaths are an easy way to bring the season into your indoor spaces.
-For instance, hanging a floral wreath on your front door instantly creates a welcoming ambiance.
-Try these spring wreath decorating ideas to brighten other areas of your home.
+Wreaths are an easy way to bring the season indoors.
+Try these wreath decorating ideas to brighten different parts of your home.

 Greet your guests as they enter your home with a floral wreath in your entryway.
 One quick display tip is to hang it on a coat hook.
 A strategically placed piece will make a lasting impression when they leave, too.

-Next to the front door, the fireplace mantel is the most popular spot for wreaths.
+Next to the front door, the fireplace mantel is also one of the best spots for hanging wreaths.
 It creates a center of interest that is easily seen from any corner of the room.

 Windows are a great place to hang indoor wreaths for maximum exposure.
 They can be enjoyed from outside as well.